 To Store

 - Madeleines get dry rather fast and are best eaten within a few hours after they came out of the oven.
 To store them longer, let the madeleines cool COMPLETELY.
-Then you can freeze them (they'll keep for 2 months) or place them in a Ziplock bag (and enjoy within 48 hours).
+Then you can freeze them (they‘ll keep for 2 months) or place them in a resealable plastic bag (and enjoy within 48 hours).
 Defrost the madeleines at room temperature first before dusting with confectioner’s sugar.
 The nice crunch they have right after being baked will slowly fade away and the madeleines will become soft.

 Notes